InnuendoPi/Brautomat32/docs/en/Display/dis.md

 # Display

-Der Brautomat kann optional mit einem Touchdisplay betrieben werden.
-Unterstützt werden 3.5 Zoll Touchdisplay von Nextion
+The Brautomat can optionally be operated with a touch display.
+Supported are 3.5 inch touch displays from Nextion

 | Nextion Display | Firmware  |
 | --------------- | --------- |